-FEMA’s Hazard Mitigation Assistance (HMA) grant programs provide funding for eligible mitigation activities that reduce disaster losses and protect life and property from future disaster damages.
-Currently, FEMA administers the following HMA grant programs:
+FEMA’s Hazard Mitigation Assistance grant programs are designed to provide funding to protect life and property from future natural disasters.

-Hazard Mitigation Grant Program (HMGP) HMGP assists in implementing long-term hazard mitigation measures following Presidential disaster declarations.
-Funding is available to implement projects in accordance with State, Tribal, and local priorities.
+- Hazard Mitigation Grant Program (HMGP) assists in implementing long-term hazard mitigation measures following a major disaster.

 - Pre-Disaster Mitigation (PDM) provides funds for hazard mitigation planning and projects on an annual basis.